Well: History

 In Egypt, shadoofs and sakias are used.
 The sakia is much more efficient, as it can bring up water from a depth of 10 metres (versus the 3 metres of the shadoof).
 The sakia is the Egyptian version of the noria.
 Some of the world's oldest known wells, located in Cyprus, date to 7000–8,500 BC.
 Two wells from the Neolithic period, around 6500 BC, have been discovered in Israel.
-One is in Atlit, on the northern coast of Israel, and the other is the Jezreel Valley.
+One is in Atlit, on the northern coast of Israel, and the other is in the Jezreel Valley.

 Wells for other purposes came along much later, historically.
 The first recorded salt well was dug in the Sichuan province of China around 2,250 years ago.
 This was the first time that ancient water well technology was applied successfully for the exploitation of salt, and marked the beginning of Sichuan's salt drilling industry.
 The earliest known oil wells were also drilled in China, in 347 CE.
 These wells had depths of up to about 240 m and were drilled using bits attached to bamboo poles.
 The oil was burned to evaporate brine and produce salt.
 By the 10th century, extensive bamboo pipelines connected oil wells with salt springs.
 The ancient records of China and Japan are said to contain many allusions to the use of natural gas for lighting and heating.
 Petroleum was known as Burning water in Japan in the 7th century.